acdh-oeaw/apis-core-rdf/docs/source/features.md

 the version history of a model.
 It can be used to retrieve the version history of a model instance.
 The viewset can be accessed under `/apis/api/entity_combined/<contenttype:contenttype>/<int:pk>/`.
-It takes two mandatory url parameters: `pk` and `contenttype`.
+It takes two mandatory URL parameters: `pk` and `contenttype`.
 The `pk` parameter is the primary key of the model instance and the `contenttype` parameter is the name of the model class.
 The viewset returns a list of historical